-Primary Author: Jessica Ahn; Co-authors: Devin Tooma, Jade Deschamps, Annalise Lang, Victor Lee, Satchel Genobaga, Reed Krause.
+Primary Authors: Jessica Ahn, Vi Dinh; Co-authors: Jade Deschamps, Satchel Genobaga, Annalise Lang, Victor Lee, Reed Krause, Devin Tooma, Seth White.
 Oversight, Review, and Final Edits by Vi Dinh (POCUS 101 Editor).

 Ocular complaints are common in medicine and getting the correct diagnosis is crucial in saving your patient’s vision.
 However, fundoscopic eye exams using an ophthalmoscope are frustratingly difficult to perform and can miss ocular emergencies.

-Point of care Ocular Ultrasound is a quick and non-invasive way to evaluate for the most common ophthalmic pathologies with very high sensitivity and specificity (Blaivas et al).
+Point of care Ocular/Eye Ultrasound is a quick and non-invasive way to evaluate for the most common ophthalmic pathologies with very high sensitivity and specificity (Blaivas et al).

-In this post, we will show you a step-by-step approach on how to use Ocular Ultrasound to:
+In this post, we will show you a step-by-step approach on how to use Ocular/Eye Ultrasound to:

 - Perform an ultrasound exam of the eye

 - Learn Ocular Ultrasound Anatomy

 - Detect the most common atraumatic and traumatic eye pathologies